Skip to main content

 • colorectal cancer and five or more adenomatous polyps;

-• five or more adenomatous polyps at under 40 years, 10 or more adenomatous polyps at under 60 years or 20 or more adenomatous polyps at any age; or
+• five or more adenomatous polyps before age 40 years, 10 or more adenomatous polyps before age 60 years or 20 or more adenomatous polyps at any age; or

-• five or more adenomatous polyps (at under 60 years) and a first-degree relative with five or more adenomatous polyps (at under 60 years)
+• five or more adenomatous polyps (before age 60 years) and a first-degree relative with five or more adenomatous polyps (before age 60 years).

-Constitutional (germline) MUTYH testing will also be included as part of multigene panel testing for polyposis predisposition (R211 – Inherited polyposis and early onset colorectal cancer- germline test) in individuals fulfilling criteria for serrated polyposis, or in individuals in whom hamartomatous polyposis is suspected, but an underlying constitutional variant in APC is much less likely to explain such phenotypes.
+Constitutional (germline) MUTYH testing will also be included as part of multigene panel testing for polyposis predisposition (R211 – Inherited polyposis and early onset colorectal cancer- germline test) in individuals fulfilling criteria for serrated polyposis, or in individuals in whom hamartomatous polyposis is suspected, but an underlying diagnosis of MAP is much less likely to explain such phenotypes.

 Referral to clinical genetics for consideration of constitutional (germline) MUTYH testing may be appropriate for patients with: